Man painting the ground with red color to mark underground utilities

 • Landscaping systems

-These lines must never be confused with potable water systems.
-Clear identification helps prevent cross‑connections and health risks.
+These utilities carry reclaimed or recycled water and should never be mistaken for potable water systems.
+Proper identification helps prevent cross-connections, contamination, and potential health risks.

 How Utility Markings Are Applied in the Field